-- Maintain and expand the existing pinned reference collection of Anopheles Develop a pictorial Anopheles species identification guide in Khmer and English for Mondulkiri and Stung Treng provinces.
+- Maintain and expand the existing pinned reference collection of Anopheles Continue to develop a pictorial Anopheles species identification guide in Khmer and English for Mondulkiri and Stung Treng provinces.

-- Work with CNM to label mosquito samples for storage and recording prior to in-country ELISA.
-A barcoding system for samples will be piloted with VectorLink home office guidance during this work plan period.
+- Work with CNM to label mosquito samples for storage and recording prior to in-country enzyme-linked immunosorbent assay (ELISA).
+A barcoding system for samples will be implemented with VectorLink home office guidance during this work plan period.

 - Conduct circumsporozoite (CSP) ELISA in the National Institute of Health (NIH), National Institute of Allergy and Infectious Diseases (NIAID) laboratory at CNM, molecular species identification of all samples positive for CSP- ELISA and a subset of samples from each species first by conventional polymerase chain reaction (PCR) for primary vector species and sequencing for other vector species as needed in the genetics laboratory at laboratory at RUPP or alternate institution.
 In addition, VectorLink will support data recording, entry and management, and reporting.

 - Support CNM laboratory capacity in molecular entomology work through international course, training, etc.

 - Support developing capacity for species identification by sequencing and sequencing analysis at RUPP (or alternate institution)

 - Continue to support the customization and use of entomological modules in the national MIS that were started with support by VectorLink Cambodia in Year 4

 - Support CNM to modify data collection, collation, and visualization of foci investigation data, if needed, as part of the process of integrating foci investigation entomological monitoring data into the existing MIS.